omarashraf961861/LV-Solo-Mission/README.md

 Page: 48 - 50
 Section: Section 6.1.3 – HAL Control functions (Common / Timebase functions)
 Description: Provides a blocking delay in milliseconds based on the SysTick timer.

+HAL_SPI_Init
+Initializes the SPI according to the parameters.
+Found in UM1850, Section 58.2.1.

+HAL_SPI_TransmitReceive
+Transmits and receives data simultaneously.
+Found in UM1850, Section 58.2.3.

+HAL_GPIO_WritePin
+Sets or clears the selected data port bit.
+Found in UM1850, Section 21.2.2.

+HAL_UART_Transmit
+Sends an amount of data in blocking mode.
+Found in UM1850, Section 64.2.2.

+HAL_UART_Receive
+Receives an amount of data in blocking mode.
+Found in UM1850, Section 64.2.3.